TechnologyClassroom/SetupNotes/tmux.md

 # Load predefined tmux layouts with shell scripts

 I have three typical tmux layouts that I commonly use.
-Instead of manually workflow such as open tmux, split window, change pane, split window, change pane, and get started, I launch tmux with a shell script.
-These shells scripts can be launched with my window manager session.
+Instead of a manual workflow such as open tmux, split window, change pane, split window, change pane, and get started, I launch tmux with a shell script.
+These shells scripts can be launched with my window manager session init.

 <a href="https://github.com/TechnologyClassroom/bash/blob/master/tmux.sh">tmux.sh</a> has three panes.
 One long on the left.
 Two on the right.
 The monitoring tool top runs in the bottom right automatically.